otatebe/chfs/doc/chfsd.8.md

 -F num_flush_threads
 : specify the number of flush threads.
 Default is 1.
 0 means no flush.

+-U flush_interval
+: specify the flush interval in seconds.
+If it is negative, dirty files are flushed immediately.
+If it is zero or larger, dirty files are flushed after the interval from the last I/O activity.
+Default is 5.

 -l log_file
 : specifies a log file.